Coconut Oil Properties

 - Vitamin E. Protective against chronic conditions like cancer which is currently emerging in developing countries.

 - Vitamin C is found in high concentrations in our skin.
 Its cancer-fighting properties and its role in collagen production help keep our skin looking youthful and healthy; this is why vitamin C is one of the key ingredients found in many antiaging skin care products.
 It helps to heal damaged skin and may also reduce the appearance of wrinkles.
 Proper vitamin C intake can also help repair and prevent dry skin.
 Consuming or applying coconut oil with its natural anti-oxidizing properties will help to preserve your skin’s acid mantle, aiding in the restoration of damaged tissue and cause rejuvenation from the inside out as if you were applying a lotion high in vitamin C. DIY recipes for natural, anti-aging skin care, including the use of coconut oil.

 - Consuming or applying coconut oil (anti-oxidizing properties) will help to preserve your skin’s acid mantle, aiding in the restoration of damaged and dehydrated skin cells from the inside out, and the outside in depending on your method of ingestion or application.

 - Vitamin K is needed for the body’s ability of blood clotting, which helps the body heal wounds and bruises, and areas on the body which may have been affected and damaged by surgery.

 - Can help treat a variety of skin conditions.
-A study done on the antimicrobial properties of coconut oil on candida species
+A study was done on the antimicrobial properties of coconut oil on Candida species

 - Iron is crucial in replacing red blood cells especially during times of blood loss, after surgeries and menstruation.
 Iron deficiency anemia (IDA) affects many women across the globe.
 While IDA moderately does not show any symptoms, you may very well feel tired, dizzy, short of breath and have frequent headaches.